Expressive Power of ReLU and Step Networks under Floating-Point Operations: Introduction

 where $\round{f^*(\bfx)}$ denotes a floating-point number in $\bbF_p$ closest to $f^*(\bfx)$.
 The first term in the error bound denotes an intrinsic error arising from the nature of floating-point arithmetic, i.e., one cannot achieve a smaller error than this term. \item By carefully analyzing floating-point operations, we further extend these results to $\relu$ networks in \cref{thm:memrelufp-temp,thm:univrelufp-temp}. \end{itemize}

-Our next set of results considers a more realistic class of floating-point numbers $\bbF_{p,q}$ with \emph{$p$-bit significand and $q$-bit exponent}.
+Our next set of results considers a more realistic class of floating-point numbers $\bbF_{p,q}$ with \emph{$p$-bit significand and $q$-bit exponent}, i.e., each number in $\bbF_{p,q}$ can be represented by a finite number of bits.
 In particular, we focus on $p,q$ satisfying $q\ge5$ and $4\le p\le2^{q-2}+2$.
 This condition on $p,q$ is met by many practical floating-point formats such as those defined in the IEEE 754 standard (e.g., 32-bit single-precision format) \cite{ieee19} and bfloat16 \cite{tensorflow}; see \cref{sec:float} for details.
 We note that operations in $\bbF_{p,q}$ may incur overflow or underflow unlike in $\bbF_p$.

 \begin{itemize}[leftmargin=15pt] \item \cref{thm:memstepfpqr-temp,thm:univstepfpqr-temp} show that memorization and universal approximation using $\step$ networks are possible under $\bbF_{p,q}$ with a similar number of parameters for the $\bbF_p$ case.
 This shows that $\step$ networks are expressive even under realistic floating-point operations. \item Showing similar memorization and universal approximation results for $\relu$ networks is more challenging since the output of an activation function can be very large unlike in $\step$ networks; this can incur overflow if the output is multiplied by a large weight in the next layer.
 Nevertheless, by carefully analyzing floating-point operations under $\bbF_{p,q}$, we show in \cref{thm:memrelufpqr-temp} that $O(n)$ parameters are sufficient for memorizing arbitrary $n$ input/output pairs $(\bfz_1,y_1),\dots,(\bfz_n,y_n)$, under a mild condition on inputs.
 In addition, \cref{thm:univrelufpqr-temp} shows that universal approximation using $\relu$ networks is possible under $\bbF_{p,q}$. \end{itemize}